fabric8io/fabric8/docs/v2-changes.md

 In many ways 1.x of fabric8 was a set of quickstarts, runtimes, libraries, a console and a kubernetes-like layer all combined into a single project (with V1 Gateway being very like [Kubernetes Services](services.html)).
 So to create containers we have a REST API and CLI.

 So in 2.x of fabric8 we use the exact same quickstarts, runtimes, libraries and console.
-The web console is still [hawtio](http://hawt.io/); its got all the same tooling for ActiveMQ, Camel, CXF, OSGi; its got a wiki based on a git repository.
+The web console is still [hawtio](http://hawt.io/); it's got all the same tooling for ActiveMQ, Camel, CXF, OSGi; it's got a wiki based on a git repository.
 The difference is it uses the Kubernetes REST API to create containers (rather than the fabric8 1.x one) and uses the kubernetes CLI.

 Another side benefit of V2 is that less wiring Java code is required. e.g. any library using ActiveMQ or the camel-activemq component no longer needs to specify a brokerURL or include custom discovery code; it can just set the **AMQ_PORT** environment variable to point to the service port for the broker group (e.g. the regional cluster of ActiveMQ required) so that the code connects to localhost and [Kubernetes Services](services.html) does the rest!
 Note this also works for all programming languages and clients too.